 Despite this progress, the promises flying around are yet to match reality.
 Of course there’s the wider picture of an NHS in deep water and frontline services decimated after years of painful cuts to the sector.
 But to add to that, most mental health charities are reliant on statutory funding and this is increasingly becoming harder to access.

 Of the promised five year investment of £1.4bn in young people’s mental health, only £75m was distributed to clinical commissioning groups in 2015/2016.
 This £1.25bn hasn’t been ring-fenced and some frontline providers report that this investment is yet to reach them.

 Developing early intervention and preventative solutions are crucial if the sector wants to tackle the problems head on, but with little evidence that this saves money, the state is often reluctant to invest.
 Here, private funders can add considerable value by stepping in to support charities working in this space and helping them measure their impact.

 …but awareness is on the rise

 It is worth celebrating how public awareness of mental health is growing in leaps and bounds.
 Again, charities are making a real difference here.
-The success of the well-evaluated initiative to the high profile campaign—which is backed by the Royals and is the official partner of this year’s London Marathon—are just two examples.
+The success of the well-evaluated Time to Change initiative to the high profile Heads Together campaign—which is backed by the Royals and is the official partner of this year’s London Marathon—are just two examples.
 Charities can capitalise on this change in order to secure new sources of funding and to help make their services more accessible.